 How long have you been practicing and how many births have you been the primary responsible midwife?
 How did you receive your training?

-Heidi has been attending births since 1994 and Maureen since 2004.
-In that time, they’ve caught more than 2,000 babies.
+Heidi has been attending births since 1994.
+In that time, she’s caught more than 2,000 babies.

 Heidi holds a Bachelors of Science in Midwifery and is a Certified Midwife, licensed in New York and Vermont.